clabroche/spotify-preview/README.md

 ## Features
 - Stay in the foreground
 - Starts Spotify if it is not started
-- Control Spotify if it is started
+- Control Spotify if it is started with dbus (regular account)
+- Control Spotify with WebAPI (you need a client_id and a client_secret on developer [dashboard](https://developer.spotify.com/dashboard/applications) with your premium account)
 - Show album cover
 - Show artist name
 - Show album name